-It’s pretty clear that making new friends can only be a good move, but here’s the thing: making new friends as an adult is hard – especially in big cities like London.
+Making friends in London can only be a good move, but here’s the thing: as an adult finding new friends is hard – especially in big cities.
 If you’re looking to break into the dating scene, or wanting to network in a business or entrepreneurial context, there’s apps and events galore – but what can London offer people simply wanting to make friends?
-If you’ve exhausted your immediate network of housemates and co-workers, here are our top tips for making new connections in the city:
+If you’ve exhausted your immediate network of housemates, co-workers and uniform dating apps, here's our top tips for making connections and finding friends in the city:

-If you’re wanting to keep fit, have fun and connect with new people, London’s got you covered.
+If you’re itching to keep fit, have fun and connect with new people, London’s got you covered.

-Check out Rabble, a novel type of social sports club disguising exercise as fun games like dodgeball, british bulldog, and something called ‘zombie hunt’ (we’re extra curious about this one!).
+Check out Rabble, a novel type of social sports club disguising exercise as fun games like dodgeball, British bulldog, and something called ‘zombie hunt’ (we’re extra curious about that one!).